Three manipulation questions I’ll receive

 To that question, the answer is no.

 I do so using Adobe PhotoShop Lightroom (commonly called “Lightroom”).

 Lightroom is a photographers software.
 Each image is easily catalogued, developed, and printed to the photographer’s desire.

 As an artist, it is important to create the image I envision when depressing the shutter.
 Part of this includes making all the decisions, from capture settings through to the final print.

 Even before clicking the shutter, I manipulate the scene to my desire by the choice of lens I use and camera placement.

-Each lens provides a different visual effect, visually manipulating the items within the scene accordingly.
+Each lens provides a different visual effect.
+Each lens visually manipulates the elements within the scene.
 Camera placement adds to this “scene manipulation” providing different perspectives.

 I create the final image